 - EDGSP 522: Adaptations and Accommodations for Students with Disabilities (3)

-- EDGSP 523: Language Disorders and Instruction in Diverse Classroom (3)
+- EDGSP 523: Language Disorders and Instruction in Diverse Classrooms (3)

 - EDGSP 524: Diagnostic Assessment for Educational Decision Making (3)